Project Intake Form Best Practices + Examples

 Key points

-1. A project intake form can help agencies save time and resources by providing a standardized process for gathering project details and requirements.
+1. A project intake process helps agencies save time and resources by providing a standardized way for gathering project details and requirements.

 2. Using a project intake form can help agencies manage client expectations by clearly defining project scope, timeline, and budget from the outset of the project.